-We have adopted a Code of Business Conduct and Ethics that applies to our directors, officers and employees.
-The purpose of the Code of Business Conduct and Ethics is to deter wrongdoing and to promote, among other things, honest and ethical conduct and to ensure to the extent possible that our business is conducted in a consistently legal and ethical manner.
+We have adopted a Code of Business Conduct and Ethics, as amended, that applies to our directors, officers and employees.
+The purpose of the Code of Business Conduct and Ethics is to promote, among other things, honest and ethical conduct and to ensure to the extent possible that our business is conducted in a consistently legal and ethical manner.
+Our Code of Business Conduct and Ethics includes standards of conduct including compliance with laws, antitrust, anti-corruption, gifts, lobbying, environmental compliance and conflicts of interest.
 Our Code of Business Conduct and Ethics is publicly available on our website at www.celldex.com.
-If we make any substantive amendments to the Code of Business Conduct and Ethics or grant any waiver, including any implicit waiver from a provision of the Code of Business Conduct and Ethics to our Directors or Executive Officers, we will disclose the nature of such amendments or waiver on our website or in a current report on Form 8-K.
+If we make any substantive amendments to the Code of Business Conduct and Ethics or grant any waiver, including any implicit waiver from a provision of the Code of Business Conduct and Ethics to our Directors or Executive Officers, we will disclose the nature of such amendments or waiver on our website or in a current report on Form 8-K. On March 14, 2023, our Board of Directors amended our Code of Business Conduct and Ethics which we included on our website.